 - Facilities and administrative costs

 - Salary recovery for the PI

 - Domestic and foreign travel

 - Conference or seminar fees

 - Personal computers, computer hardware or software

 - Large laboratory equipment

 - Tuition reimbursement

-- Indirect costs, including university fees associated with salary (including fringe benefits) equipment, etc.
+- Indirect costs, including university fees associated with salary, equipment, etc.

 - Charges or other costs that support the infrastructure an institution provides researchers

-Publications resulting in projects funded in whole or part by the Brain Research Foundation Seed Grant will acknowledge Brain Research Foundation as a funding source.
+Publications resulting in projects funded in whole or part by Brain Research Foundation SIA will acknowledge Brain Research Foundation as a funding source.